Jeann-Carlos/cslabproject/README.md

    ```
  CREATE USER '[user_name]'@'localhost' IDENTIFIED BY '[password]';
    ```
-   To assing privileges to your database:
+   To assign privileges to your database:
    ```
  GRANT ALL PRIVILEGES ON [DB_name].* TO '[user_name]'@localhost IDENTIFIED BY '[password]';
    ```